r5valkyrie/docs/docs/audio-systems.md

 All Apex Legends weapons have inspect sounds (many of them generic class based weapons or repurposed from another weapon) because the game was designed with microtransactions in mind.

+First person weapon and ability sounds do not need attenuation or spatialization.
+Do note, however, that some weapons have sounds attached to their projectiles, such as the Mastiff's pellets.
+Those emit sounds in-world, not just on the CLIENT VM.

 IMPORTANT: Weapon Mods (such as the Turbocharger, Disruptor Rounds, Hammerpoint Rounds, Anvil Receiver, Skullpiercer Rifling, etc.) can override the base sounds of weapons and have their own sounds:

 ```